ZoneMinder/zoneminder/docs/api.rst

 Key lifetime (v1.0)
 ^^^^^^^^^^^^^^^^^^^^^

-If you are using the old ``auth_hash`` mechanism present in v1.0, then the credentials will time out based on PHP session timeout.
-This is often confusing and sometime causes additional issues due to the fact that the old method also includes timestamps in its hash.
+If you are using the old credentials mechanism present in v1.0, then the credentials will time out based on PHP session timeout (if you are using cookies), or the value of ``AUTH_HASH_TTL`` which defaults to 2 hours.
+Note that there is no way to look at the hash and decipher how much time is remaining.
+So it is your responsibility to record the time you got the hash and assume it was generated at the time you got it and re-login before that time expires.

 Key lifetime (v2.0)
 ^^^^^^^^^^^^^^^^^^^^^^